perander/cfg-parsing/documentation/implementation.md

 ![structure diagram](../documentation/img/structure.png "structure")

-- The project has now 5 packages
+- The project has now 5 packages belonging to the program itself
     - `basicdatastructures`
         - List and MultiMap
     - `language`